 The best way to get books in stores is to purchase advertising in the various trade catalogues that list books in print and are marketed directly to bookstores.
 Depending on publication and number of ads, expect to pay between $50 and $200 for print advertising.

-Branded email announcements to use in direct marketing to bookstores, schools, and libraries cost about $75.
+Branded email announcements used in direct marketing to bookstores, schools, and libraries cost about $75.
 Other forms of direct marketing include postcard mailers and book fact sheets.
 The graphic design, printing, and postage for these items can cost around $500 depending on how many are created and mailed.

 Hosting a launch party is a great way to generate buzz.
 The size of the author’s following and amount of promotion leading up to the event are factors that will determine how many people will attend.
 Launch parties for to 20 to 50 guests will cost between $600 and $1,500 depending on venue, food & beverages, promotion, raffle items and/or author swag, and decorations.
 Of these costs, food & beverages will be the most expensive, especially if serving alcohol.
 The next most expensive item is venue.
 It’s possible to save money by partnering with a library or bookstore which might let you use their event space for free.

-In addition to the standard book signing events, plan on participate in an online book tour.
-Dedicated tour companies connect authors with blogs whose interest aligns with the book.
+In addition to the standard book signing events, plan to participate in an online book tour.
+Dedicated tour companies connect authors with blogs whose interests aligns with the book.
 Depending on the number of blog stops, this will cost anywhere from $20 to $400.